Presentation: Child with an ectopic kidney

 - R141 Monogenic diabetes: This test should be used when there is a personal or family history of diabetes or renal cysts.
 It includes whole exome sequencing or a medium-sized panel and multiplex ligation-dependent probe amplification (MLPA).

-- R240 Diagnostic testing for known mutation(s): This indication can be used if a patient who is clinically affected with CAKUT has a family member with a known pathogenic or likely pathogenic variant.
+- R240 Diagnostic testing for known variants(s): This indication can be used if a patient who is clinically affected with CAKUT has a family member with a known pathogenic or likely pathogenic variant.
 (Note that variable penetrance is common.)
 In this situation, the laboratory will only test for the known familial variant.

-- R242 Predictive testing for known familial mutation(s): This indication is for a predictive (also known as presymptomatic) test and should be used for unaffected individuals who have a family member with a known pathogenic or likely pathogenic variant.
+- R242 Predictive testing for known familial variants(s): This indication is for a predictive (also known as presymptomatic) test and should be used for unaffected individuals who have a family member with a known pathogenic or likely pathogenic variant.
 This test can only be requested by clinical genetics.

 - For tests that do not include WGS, including R199, R141, R240 and R242:

-- Use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.
+- you can use your local Genomic Laboratory Hub (GLH) test order and consent (record of discussion) forms.

 Resources